 For more information about the correct treatment for PGP please read our 'What to expect from treatment' page.

 Please note: unfortunately, many NHS and private manual therapists do not know how to effectively treat PGP using manual therapy techniques.
 If your PGP does not improve after each treatment, then it is important to try another therapist, as you may not be receiving the best treatment available.
-This blog series may help you to access the right treatment.

 For information about why you may not be improving following manual therapy treatment please visit our 'What to do if treatment is not helping' web page.